hringbauer/hapROH/package/upload_instructions.md

-# Instructions on how to upload a package to PYPI
+# Instructions on how to upload the hapROH package to PYPI
 This file is based on update and upload instructions from `https://packaging.python.org/tutorials/packaging-projects/` Harald keeps this file as notes and a reminder.
 October 2025: Switched from setuptools to pyproject.toml setup.

-I distribute the source - and no wheels (for now).
-Because the Cython extension makes it not pure Python, building the wheel is not trivial.
+I distribute the source - and no wheels.
+Because the Cython extension makes it non-Pythonic, building the wheel is nontrivial.

 ## First steps
 - On Leipzig HPC Cluster (primary source to create package since 2025):